-During the year ended December 31, 2017 and 2016, the Company did not recognize any impairment of non-financial assets.
+During the years ended December 31, 2018, 2017 and 2016, the Company did not recognize any impairment of non-financial assets.

-k.
+j.
 Government investment grants:

 Government grants are recognized when there is reasonable assurance that the grants will be received and the Company will comply with the related conditions.